 About the Academy

-The New York/New Jersey Academy of Ceramic Art is dedicated to the education and creative growth of individuals who are new to the many challenges of working with clay.
-The mission of the program is to encourage experimentation, not production, offering a wealth of information, techniques, and the means by which beginners can discover the rich potential of this primitive art form.
+The New York/New Jersey Academy of Ceramic Art is dedicated to the education and creative growth of individuals to the many challenges of working with clay.
+The mission of the program is to encourage experimentation, offering a wealth of information, techniques, and the means by which students can discover the rich potential of this primitive art form.
 Ceramic artist and teacher Frank Bosco founded the Academy in the spring of 1997.

 The Academy resides in over 3,000 square feet of space in a turn-of-the-century carriage-house located in the the historic Lafayette section of Jersey City near Liberty State Park and the Hudson/Bergen Light Rail station.

-The school itself is considered a wonderful place to work due to its roominess and natural light, plus it boasts a remarkable level of cleanliness, along with the well thought out organization of tools, glaze materials, research materials, work and storage space that is rarely found in most other ceramic facilities.
-The Academy is in fact a work in progress that continues to evolve and improve on a continuing basis.
+The school itself is considered a wonderful place to work due to its roominess and natural light, plus a unique consideration for health and conservation.
+The academy's facilities are well designed and organized with an impressive supply of tools, glaze materials, research materials, work and storage space, that is rarely found in most other ceramic facilities.
+The Academy is in fact a work in progress that continues to improve and evolve.

-The selection of classes and workshops offered during the day and night cover the broad spectrum of studio ceramic study, and are designed to satisfy the needs of the experienced, as well as, the novice clay enthusiast
+The selection of classes and workshops offered during the day and night cover the broad spectrum of studio ceramic study, and are designed to satisfy the needs of the experience, as well as the absolute beginner.